Substra/hlf-k8s/README.md

 Replace `guillaume:guillaume` by your `user:group`.

 ```
-$> python3 start.py --config conf1org.py --no-backup
+$> python3 python-scripts/start.py  --no-backup
 ```

 :warning:
-Launching `start.py` without the config option, will make a call of `python3 conf2orgs.py` internally.
+Launching `start.py` without the config option, will make a call of `python3 python-scripts/conf/2orgs.py` internally.

 - For launching a network from scratch,  without ising backup files, use `--no-backup` option (recommended in development mode).
 - For loading fixtures, test and revoke containers, pass the `--fixtures` or `-f` option.
 - If you do not want to call the `revoke` container, please comment it in the `start.py` file.

 Roughly speaking, it will generate a docker-compose file (docker-compose-dynamic.yaml), build the network and run init config.

 The `run` docker container will create channel, make peers joins channel, install chaincode and instantiate chaincode.
 The `fixtures` docker instance container will create some challenges, algo, dataset, train data, test data, traintuples on orgs.
 The `revoke` docker instance allow you to revoke an user.

 You now will be able to play with the network ! :tada: